bandikishores/mock-service-raml-vertx/README.md

 # vertx
 Exploring Vertx and RAML.

-1) Creates a HTTP connection for the RAML file defined.
+1) Creates a HTTP connection for the RAML file defined.<br />
-2) Reads the contents of the RAML file and creates mock web services for the path defined in RAML.
+2) Reads the contents of the RAML file and creates mock web services for the path defined in RAML.<br />
-3) Finally, returns the example provided in the RAML as the output.
+3) Finally, returns the example provided in the RAML as the output.<br />

 Add below repo and profiles in your .m2/settings.xml for downloading raml parsers